-Student loan debt just hit a new milestone.
-In the first quarter of 2018, borrowers owe $1.521 trillion in outstanding student loan debt according to the Federal Reserve.
-Compare that to 10 years ago when student loan debt was around $600 billion.
+Student loan debt hit a new milestone in the third quarter of 2022.
+Borrowers owe $1.768 trillion in outstanding student loan debt according to the Federal Reserve.

 1. Student loans on credit reports

 When students are in their 20s, student loans play an important role in establishing much of their credit scores.
 That’s because the Credit CARD Act of 2009, changed credit card approval rules for college students and recent grads – making them stricter.
 To qualify for a credit card, students need to prove they have a steady-enough income to handle make payments.
 Many fresh-out-of-college job seekers don’t meet that criteria making student loans often the only source of establishing a credit history.

 Two different loan types are used to calculate FICO scores – installment and revolving.

 - Installment loans are a fixed loan amount that you pay back on a regular payment schedule over a predetermined amount of time.
 Auto loans, mortgages, and student loans fall into the installment credit category.

 - Revolving loans work a little differently.
 Instead of a fixed loan amount, revolving loans give borrowers a credit limit—how much of that limit borrowers use is up to them, and the payments change depending on how much the borrower charges every month.
 Credit cards are prime examples of revolving loans.

 This means you can have a large amount of student loan debt without totally ruining your credit scores, unlike high revolving debt which is a credit score killer.

 3. On-time student loan payments most important

 Payment history already makes up the largest portion of your score factors – 35%.
 But the effect is even more prominent when your credit history is short or only includes student loans.
 Monthly payments must be on time, every time, or you risk doing damage to your credit scores.
 When a student loan is the only information on your credit report, your scores will severely feel the impact of missing even one payment.